grz0zrg/fas/README.md

 The RGBA data collected is 1px wide with an user-defined height, the height is mapped to frequencies with an user-defined logarithmic frequency map.

-FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM).
+FAS collect the RGBA data over WebSocket at an user-defined rate (commonly 60 or 120 Hz), convert the RGBA data to a suitable internal data structure and produce sounds in real-time by adding sine waves + noise together (additive synthesis), subtractive synthesis, by interpreting the data for granular synthesis (synchronous and asynchronous) or through phase modulation (PM).

 It can be said that FAS is a generic image-synth : any RGBA images can be used to produce an infinite variety of sounds by streaming vertical slices of the image to FAS.